jentery/mdia360v2/prospectus.md

 ## What to Submit

-Please submit a DOCX, ODT, PAGES, or PDF file containing your answers and references along with any media files you'd like to attach or embed.
+Please [download the prospectus template](mdia360v2Prospectus.docx) (DOCX format), complete it, and submit it as a DOCX, ODT, PAGES, or PDF file containing your answers and references.
+You are also welcome to attach media files, including gameplay footage, if you wish.

 ## When to Submit It

-A response to the Research Prospectus is due by 1pm on Monday, March 16th, but there is a grace period.
+A response to the Prospectus is due by 1pm on Monday, March 16th, but there is a grace period.
 I will deduct five points for every business day I receive the Prospectus after 1pm on Tuesday, March 17th.
 I will close the submission portal for the Prospectus at 1pm on Monday, March 30th, and cannot accept any submissions after the portal is closed.
 I will not accept any submissions by email.